Board & Staff

 Ana (Lulu) Luisa Rivera Collazo is the Training Manager for Equitable Food Initiative where she trains labor-management leadership teams in workplace collaboration and problem-solving skills.
 She has been training on EFI farms since 2016 and joined the staff as a full-time facilitator in 2019.

 Lulu was born in the Caribbean Island of Puerto Rico, where she pursued a bachelor’s degree in Secondary Education, specializing in outdoor recreation.
 Raised on a small family farm, she grew attached to nature and agriculture; this experience nurtured a love for the land and its people that motivated her career choice.
 For many years, she worked as an outdoor educator and facilitator and as community organizer, helping groups develop strong and healthy relationships and striving communities.
 Most of her work has been helping people develop skills to live a plentiful life, especially in synchronicity with the environment by strengthening communication skills, violence prevention, conflict resolution and team building.
 She has worked with numerous organizations, developing programs and strategies to educate communities facing climate change to live more sustainably.
 After Hurricane Maria hit Puerto Rico in 2017, she dedicated her spare time to disaster relief and climate resilience in the Caribbean Islands.
 She is also an artist who loves to paint and sculpt and integrates her experiences and abilities into her trainings.
-She currently lives in San Diego with her partner and three children.

 Read More